AsmirZukic/Bouncing-Ball-SFML/README.md

-# SFML
+# Bouncing Ball

-Just some simple projects done in c++ and SFML
+A simple project done in C++ with the SFML library